 County Criminal Record Searches?
 County searches are one of the most powerful tools when it comes to uncovering criminal history, with Rapid Screening is a quick and easy process to validate a potential employee’s formal qualifications attained .

 Guidance in picking a major is something that a lot of young students could use.
-It’s especially relevant considering the state of the economy and the reality of student loan debt.
+It’s especially relevant considering the state of the economy and the reality of student loan debt, that is why we would like to recommend 2nd chance auto for the car loan process.
 Financial institutions can step up to help college students get a better understanding of the realities of the working world.
 If they can provide the info students need to make this really important choice, they can earn a customer for life.

 College Planning and Financial Literacy: How Much Do Teens Know?